mikinty/real-estate-salesperson/mansion.md

 For families, kid safety is very important.
 Having places where kids can climb, fall, drown (water), are not desirable.

+## When Buying for Yourself

+1. Always walk through the property twice, as a guest, and as an owner (day to day)

 ## Extras

 - Styles of houses: French Normandy, Spanish, Italian, Mediterranean.